Launch Your Author Website in 7 Steps: a Quick Start Guide

 • Photos of yourself: A professional headshot works well, but even casual, behind-the-scenes shots can create a personal connection with readers.

 • Stock Photos: Choose images that fit the mood or ambiance of your writing.
 These can add visual appeal to your site and attract your ideal readers.
-You can grab free stock photos from Upsplash, Canva, or Pexels.
+You can grab free stock photos from Unsplash, Canva, or Pexels.

 TIP: Down the road, you can experiment with more branding elements like specific fonts, colors, and graphics, or even hire a professional brand designer.
 For now, keep things simple on your site with fonts that are easy to read and a color scheme of two main colors.
 Canva is a great tool for quick, professional-looking designs.